scipy/scipy/doc/source/tutorial/interpolate.rst

 *b-spline basis elements* --- which themselves are certain linear combinations of usual monomials, :math:`x^m` with :math:`m=0, 1, \dots, k`.

-The b-spline basis generally more computationally stable then the power basis and is useful for variety of applications which include interpolation, regression and curve representation.
+The b-spline basis are generally more computationally stable then the power basis and is useful for variety of applications which include interpolation, regression and curve representation.
 The main feature is that these basis elements are *localized* and equal zero outside of an interval defined by the *knot array*.